 What is Medicare Plan G?

-Plan G covers all of the gaps from Original Medicare except for the Part B deductible.
-More specifically, it covers:
+Plan G covers all the gaps in Part A and Part B coverage, except for the Part B deductible.
+Specifically, those benefits include:

 - Skilled nursing facility coinsurance

 - Outpatient medical services such as lab work, diabetes supplies, durable medical equipment, doctor visits, ambulance services, and more.

 All Medigap plans do not include prescription drug coverage.
 You will need to buy a Part D plan to be covered unless medications are prescribed as part of Plan B coverage and include drugs such as for chemotherapy or autoimmune diseases that must be administered in a clinical setting.